Holmdel Horn Antenna: Technical

 This type of antenna is called a Hogg or horn-reflector antenna, invented by Alfred C. Beck and Harald T. Friis in 1941.
 It was built by David C. Hogg.
-It consists of a flaring metal horn with a curved reflecting surface mounted in its mouth, at a 45° angle to the long axis of the horn.
-The reflector is a segment of a parabolic reflector, so the antenna is really a parabolic antenna which is fed off-axis.
+It consists of a flaring metal horn with a curved reflecting surface mounted in its mouth at a 45° angle to the long axis of the horn.
+The reflector is a segment of a parabolic reflector, so the antenna is a parabolic antenna that is fed off-axis.
 A Hogg horn combines several characteristics useful for radio astronomy.
 It is extremely broad-band, has calculable aperture efficiency, and the walls of the horn shield it from radiation coming from angles outside the main beam axis.
-The back and side lobes are therefore so minimal that scarcely any thermal energy is received from the ground.
-Consequently, it is an ideal radio telescope for accurate measurements of low levels of weak background radiation.
+Therefore, the back and side lobes are so minimal that scarcely any thermal energy is received from the ground.
+Consequently, it is an ideal radio telescope for accurately measuring low levels of weak background radiation.
 The antenna has a gain of about 43.3 dBi and a beamwidth of about 1.5° at 2.39 GHz and an aperture efficiency of 76%.

+Preservation

+In 2021, the Crawford Hill site was sold to a developer who was interested in building a residential development.
+In reaction, this triggered a "Save Holmdel's Horn Antenna" petition to preserve the property as a park.
+Advocates felt that a better fate than the horn antenna or its site encountering destruction to make way for a planned real estate development.

+As of October 2023, the site is now planned to be preserved.
+After public support for the preservation of the horn antenna emerged—demonstrated in part by more than 8,000 signatures on a petition disseminated by community groups—the Holmdel Township Committee agreed to pay $5.5 million for 35 acre of land, including that which the antenna sits on.
+The town plans to turn the land into a public park.